Lend-Lease: Great Britain

 In total 4 million tonnes of war material including food and medical supplies were delivered.
 The munitions totaled £308m (not including naval munitions supplied), the food and raw materials totaled £120m in 1946 index.
 In accordance with the Anglo-Soviet Military Supplies Agreement of June 27, 1942, military aid sent from Britain to the Soviet Union during the war was entirely free of charge.

-Some of the 3,000 Hurricanes given to Soviets were broken up & buried after the war to avoid paying US back under the Lend-Lease legislation.
+Some of the 3,000 Hurricanes given to the Soviets were broken up & buried after the war to avoid paying the US back under the Lend-Lease legislation.
 In 2023 eight broken up planes were found buried together in a forest south of Kyiv and were excavated in an archaeological dig by the State Aviation Museum of Ukraine.